-Florian Hertweck is an architect and professor at the University of Luxembourg, where he chairs the master program Architecture, European Urbanisation, Globalisation.
-In 2018 he curated, together with Andrea Rumpf, the Luxembourg Pavilion for the 12th Architecture Biennial in Venice, for which he co-edited the accompanying Arch+ “The Property Issue.
+Florian Hertweck is an architect and professor at the University of Luxembourg, where he chairs the Master program Architecture, European Urbanisation, Globalisation.
+In 2018, together with Andrea Rumpf, he curated the Luxembourg Pavilion for the 12th Architecture Biennale in Venice, for which he co-edited the accompanying Arch+ “The Property Issue.
 Ground Control and the Commons”.
 Since 2019, Hertweck is leading, together with Milica Topalovic from ETH Zurich, a consortium of researchers and planners for the development of a territorial design strategy for Greater Geneva 2050.
 He is currently working on a book on the land property issue and its relation to the essence of architecture.
 Hertweck’s major publications include Positions on Emancipation.
 Architecture between Aesthetics and Politics ( 2018), Dialogic City.
 Berlin wird Berlin (2015), the critical edition of Oswald Mathias Ungers’ and Rem Koolhaas’ The city in the city.
 Berlin: a Green Archipelago (2013).